Welcome to Kings Langley &

 You can either:

-ii) ask at reception for further details - again we will need to see a photographic form of ID such as a driving licence or passport to verify your identity & register you
+i) ask at reception for further details - we will need to see a form of photographic ID such as a driving licence or passport to verify your identity

 We have had good feedback from those already using the service, so we hope it will be straightforward and useful to all our patients.